ethereumjs/ethereumjs-monorepo/README.md

 The second option is by passing the option `common` set to an instance of [ethereumjs-common](https://github.com/ethereumjs/ethereumjs-common)' Common.
 This is specially useful for custom networks or chains/hardforks not yet supported by `ethereumjs-common`.
 You can see en example of this in [./examples/custom-chain-tx.ts](./examples/custom-chain-tx.ts).

+## MuirGlacier Support

+The `MuirGlacier` hardfork is supported by the library since the `v2.1.2` release.

 ## Istanbul Support

 Support for reduced non-zero call data gas prices from the `Istanbul` hardfork